marcomistretta/DeadByRogueLight_DRL/README.md

-# Game AI Jam RL
+# RL Agent of Dead by RogueLight

-Reinforcement learning algorithms for the Game AI Jam project.
+Reinforcement learning algorithms for the "Game AI Jam" project.

 ## Description